 Belfast, Northern Ireland’s capital and the epicentre of its tourist industry, has experienced a tourism boom over the last decade, with visitors staying in the city itself or using it as a base from which to explore other parts of Northern Ireland.

-The city centre has a lot to offer, as do the unique tourist attractions on the outskirts like Crumlin Road Jail and the Titanic Experience.
+The city centre has a lot to offer, as do the unique tourist attractions on the outskirts like Crumlin Road Jail and Titanic Belfast.
 And yet, Belfast has rarely been viewed as a city that lends itself to tourists wandering aimlessly beyond the confines of the city centre proper.
 Part of that is logistical, as large residential areas hug the boundaries of the city, and part of it is a legacy of The Troubles, with some regions close to the city seen as no-go areas.

 However, as Belfast grows in size in confidence, much of this is changing, and several neighbourhoods adjoining the city are worth visiting.
 Perhaps most notably, there is the Ormeau Road district.
 It’s one of the main traffic routes into the city, but it’s also a residential area with a growing number of restaurants, bars and shops.
 Here’s a quick guide to the up-and-coming district:

 Where is it?

 Ormeau Road starts on the south side of the city, around a few minutes walk from Central Station and City Hall.
 It runs about two miles in a straight line, hugging and, ultimately, crossing the Lagan River that acts as a border between County Antrim and Down.
 The district ends close to Forestside Shopping Centre, which offers free – and more abundant – parking compared with the city centre.
 The No. 7 Metro service runs from the city centre through Ormeau every 10 minutes or so during peak times.